 Like most other types of digestive enzymes, this too might not work with equal efficiency for some dogs.
 Also, these are chews and not powder and so your dog might not be too welcoming to this particular enzyme.
-Some other dogs, however, much prefer chews during the day than a any sprinkling on their dog food at meal time.
+Some other dogs, however, much prefer chews during the day than any sprinkling on their dog food at mealtime.

 5. Deley Naturals with 6 Digestive Enzymes

 The Deley Naturals with 6 Digestive Enzymes is one of the best digestive enzymes for dogs out there, boasting of not just the four basic enzymes but a total of six digestive enzymes supplying 4 billion CFUs of probiotics.
-As a 100% natural supplement, this probiotics for dogs is absolutely devoid of any sort of artificial flavour or preservatives whatsoever.
+As a 100% natural supplement, this probiotics for dogs is absolutely devoid of any sort of artificial flavor or preservatives whatsoever.
 The best thing about this Deley Naturals supplement is that it effectively reduces your dog’s allergy symptoms.
-Other benefits of this product include reducing digestive symptoms like diarrhoea, gas and constipation, treating bad breath and improving the overall immune defenses of your furry one.
+Other benefits of this product include reducing digestive symptoms like diarrhea, gas, and constipation, treating bad dog breath and improving the overall immune defenses of your furry one.